VIP Calculator

 Pear (Triangle/Spoon)

 Pear-shaped bodies have hips that are wider than the shoulders and bust.
-Weight tends to be distributed in the lower body—hips, thighs, and buttocks.
-These shapes often have a more defined waist by comparison, creating a visually balanced silhouette.
+Weight tends to be distributed in the lower body — hips, thighs, and buttocks — often creating a visually balanced silhouette with a defined waist.

 Pear body shape silhouette illustration